markhgn/markhgn.github.io/_posts/2014-08-05-bush-telegraph.md

 ### [Facebook and fewer stories behind rise in web traffic, says Telegraph chief](http://www.theguardian.com/media/2014/aug/01/facebook-website-traffic-telegraph-jason-seiken-twitter)

 Remarkable.
-Facebook has over ten times the active user base of Twitter and yet the Telegraph Media Group's editor-in-chief says they didn't look at the data.
+Facebook has over five times the active user base of Twitter and yet the Telegraph Media Group's editor-in-chief says they didn't look at the data.
 I would also worry that he seems to see the two as equivalent; if you chase 'traffic' your thinking narrows to the point of only seeing the numbers.
 Yet he also states "the goal is to maintain a quality product".
 This is contradictory in so many ways, not least of which is the equating of 'journalism as product'.